riverford/locket/README.md

 If you've followed the example along at http://blog.cognitect.com/blog/2017/8/14/restate-your-ui-creating-a-user-interface-with-re-frame-and-state-machines, you might find yourself wanting a library to reduce the accompanying boiler-plate a little.

-This does exactly that, by providing a re-frame effect handler that registers events for all the state machine transitions, so you don't have to.
+This does exactly that, by providing a re-frame effect handler that registers events for all the state machine transitions.

-This not only reduces boiler-plate, but also eliminates the risk of your state getting out of sync (i.e. if you forget to call `update-next-state`).
+This cuts down on much of the boiler-plate and also reduces the risk of your state getting out of sync (i.e. if you forget to call `update-next-state`).

 ## Usage